TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataProcessing/RecordTransformationProcessor.rst

     :type: :ref:`data-type-string`
     :Default: 'data'

-    The variable that contains the record(s) from a previous data processor, or from a :ref:`FLUIDTEMPLATE <cobj-fluidtemplate>` view.
+    The variable that contains the record(s) from a previous Data Processor, or from a :ref:`FLUIDTEMPLATE <cobj-fluidtemplate>` view.

     If you are dealing with a custom data source you can adjust it here.